Lying in bed. Unable to sleep.

 - I train in martial arts multiple hours a day at an incredible dojo.

-- I’ve been featured on big name sites like this one, this one, and this one.
+- I’ve been featured on some pretty big name sites.

 - I was invited to give a TEDx speech in India.